Can Dads Get Postpartum Depression?

 - Anxiety or panic attacks

-- Feeling like you’re failing as a dad
+- A feeling of failing as a dad

 Physical Symptoms: